Free Church Budgeting Template and Guide

 1. Does Your Church Struggle with Finances?

 Budgeting is essential to make sure that you have enough income to cover your expenses.
-Planning your finances in advance is vital because you want to have enough money during certain parts of the year.
-Budgeting in advance help.
+Planning your finances in advance is vital because you want to have enough money during certain times of the year.
+Budgeting in advance helps.

 If your church struggles to bring in enough income, this is important to keep in mind when drafting your budget.
 Your budget should take this into consideration by limiting or controlling expenses.
 This way, you can ensure that you have enough money for the essential aspects of keeping the church running.